A mockup of lesson magic's landing page

 Lesson Magic currently supports Spanish and plans to expand to other languages soon.
 As the sole UX Designer, I was tasked with translating this visionary concept into a practical and user-centric product.
 Lesson Magic is currently under development.

-Designing an MVP
+Designing Lesson Magic's MVP

 The Lesson Magic User Journey: Designing for Seamless Interaction